kb09/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+It is made using HTML, CSS, JS, jQuery and AJAX for the front-end, and Node and Express for the back-end.

+Create your own tweets to be displayed with a randomly generated avatar that has its own name and @ handle, it includes a toggle button to show or hide the text area, a button that takes you back to the top of the page, with hover effects on the tweets and also on the tweet reactions!

 ## Getting Started